 For instructions on using Domains in reports, see the Ad Hoc chapter in JasperReports Server User Guide.
 For documentation of Domains in general, see the Domains chapter in the same manual.

-The following sections explain the contents of the Domains and the reports that are provided.
+The next section documents the contents of the audit Domains.

 8.3.1 Domain Items